 7.19 Major development will be subject to the most comprehensive screening which, in the case of particularly large complex development and those that have clear health implications, may take the form of a formal Health Impact Assessment (whether or not such an application also requires an EIA).
 Development where there are likely to be clear health implications will require a formal Health Impact Assessment.
 These will normally be, but not limited to, large and complex proposals.
 In such cases the developer will be required to commission such an assessment from an independent and reputable body.
 For developments of five or more dwellings, or commercial development above 1,000 square metres, a Healthy Planning Checklist should be included as part of the supporting documentation with planning applications.
-Further information on the Healthy Planning Checklist is available in Appendix 2 of the Norfolk Health Protocol (2017)
+Further information on the Healthy Planning Checklist is available in Appendix 2 of the Norfolk Health Protocol (Planning in Health - an engagement protocol between local planning authorities, public health and health sector organisations in Norfolk, March 2017)